 Life

-Because of his relationship with the young Nero, and perhaps also from his background, Seneca’s role in the royal court grew, and he held special influence over Nero’s actions.
+Because of his relationship with the young prince, and perhaps also from his background, Seneca’s role in the royal court grew, and he held special influence over Nero’s actions.
 In turn, Seneca’s connections and rhetorical training successfully advertised Nero’s actions during the first part of his reign.

 Works